anahi-17/big_data/README.md

-**Evaluation 3
+## Big Data

-***The goal of k-means is simple: it groups similar data points in order to discover underlying patterns.
+### The goal of k-means is simple: it groups similar data points in order to discover underlying patterns.
 To achieve this goal, k-means searches for a fixed number (k) of groupings (clusters) in the dataset.

+### Evaluation 3

 ``
 import org.apache.spark.sql.SparkSession